alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/promotional-social/campaigns.md

 The campaign owner will be responsible for:

 * ensuring the campaign site does not duplicate information already on GOV.UK
-* setting an end date for the campaign, if it’s a rolling campaign, set a review date
+* setting an end date for the campaign, if it's a rolling campaign, set a review date
 * helping and training people to publish to the campaign platform
 * ensuring content follows the [style guide](/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide/) and [tone of voice guidance](/writing-to-gov-uk-standards/tone-of-voice/)
 * making sure the site follows the [design principles](https://www.gov.uk/design-principles)
-* evaluating the campaign’s performance using Google Analytics and other available data
+* evaluating the campaign's performance using Google Analytics and other available data
 * submitting your analytics and statistics to GCS at regular intervals
 * ensuring the content meets [Web Content Accessibility Guidelines](https://www.w3.org/TR/WCAG/) standards - see [accessibility on GOV.UK](https://www.gov.uk/help/accessibility)

 GCS will:

 * manage campaign requests
-* assess your site and decide if it’s suitable to go public
+* assess your site and decide if it's suitable to go public
-* review your sites six months after it’s live
+* review your sites six months after it's live

 GDS will: